BaboUsN/Stray-Animal-Information-Service-As-Telegram-Bot/README.md

 - With the command **⛏️sahiplikbeklemebitir** ➡️ you can end the animal's waiting for ownership.

-- You can show that the animal is adopted with the command **⛏️Sahiplikdurumutrue** ➡️
+- You can get the ownership status true the command **⛏️Sahiplikdurumutrue** ➡️

 - You can adopt the animal to a human with the command **⛏️sahiplendir** ➡️